TheToriqul/leetcode-solutions/README.md

 ## 🎯 Usage

 ### Automatic Synchronization
-Solutions are automatically synchronized daily at midnight UTC.
+Solutions are automatically synchronized at midnight (00:00) on the first day of every month.

 ### Manual Synchronization
 1. Visit the Actions tab